Skip to main content

 orderRepository.anonymizeUserReference(userId);

 // 4.
-Invalidate all tokens/sessions
+Invalidate all sessions and tokens

 tokenRepository.invalidateAllForUser(userId);

 // 5.
-Notify downstream systems (via event)
+Notify downstream services via event

 eventPublisher.publishEvent(new UserErasedEvent(userId));